 AkzoNobel’s policies include principles on how its employees and business partners should respect human rights.
-Our Code of Conduct states that we will not tolerate abuses of human rights, whether at the company or in the supply chain, and that we will take any infringements of these rights very seriously and act accordingly.
+Our Code of Conduct states that we will not tolerate abuses of human rights, whether at the company or across our value chain, and that we will take any adverse impacts on these rights very seriously and act accordingly.
 Our contracts with suppliers require compliance with all applicable laws.
 Policies are developed by experts at the company and signed off at Executive Committee level.
 For example, we also have a specific policy on child labor and do not employ people under the age of 16, irrespective of whether local laws provide for a lower minimum age.
 Each year, management in the organization needs to certify compliance with our Code of Conduct and policies.
 If deficiencies are noted, they must set and execute actions to remedy them.

 Due diligence and audits of suppliers and supply chain

-AkzoNobel is fully aware that multiple risks come with a complex supply chain, including the risk that slavery and human trafficking may exist in these supply chains.
+AkzoNobel is fully aware that multiple risks come with a complex and long supply chain, including the risk that modern slavery may exist in these supply chains.
 The company has taken various initiatives to address this risk and will continue to assess their effectiveness to ensure these risks continue to be mitigated.

 In 2007, the SSV program was introduced.
 It was designed to develop long-term local suppliers in emerging markets by raising their capability and performance.
 The SSV program is an important supplier management tool.
 The program is risk-based and focuses on critical suppliers.
 Supportive visits are carried out by teams from Procurement, and Health, Safety and Environment (HSE).
 Formal follow-up visits by these teams are conducted to verify implementation of agreed plans and overall progress.
 In order to ensure continued development of sustainable supply chains in emerging markets, selected approved SSV suppliers continue their sustainability journey by entering AkzoNobel’s third party assessment and audit programs.
 Awareness of, and compliance with, corporate social responsibility, including modern slavery, is monitored with continued support from local, cross-functional AkzoNobel teams.

-TfS is an industry initiative made up of 19 leading global chemical companies and continues to expand.
+TfS is an industry initiative made up of 20 leading global chemical companies and continues to expand.
 It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact, UN Guiding Principles on Business and Human Rights and the Responsible Care Global Charter.
 With TfS, we aim to implement effective, leading edge practices across the industry.
 We are implementing standardized global sustainability assessments and continue to engage independent, third parties to conduct announced audits of our suppliers, which incorporates a review of their social compliance program, including respecting human rights.